Deutsche Bank AG Reiterates “Hold” Rating for Owens-Illinois Inc (OI)

-Owens-Illinois Inc (NYSE:OI)‘s stock had its “hold” rating reaffirmed by Deutsche Bank AG in a research report issued on Saturday.
-They currently have a $24.00 price objective on the industrial products company’s stock, up from their previous price objective of $20.00.
-Deutsche Bank AG’s price target indicates a potential upside of 9.99% from the stock’s previous close.
+Deutsche Bank AG reissued their hold rating on shares of Owens-Illinois Inc (NYSE:OI) in a report released on Saturday morning.
+The brokerage currently has a $24.00 price target on the industrial products company’s stock, up from their prior price target of $20.00.

-Other research analysts have also issued research reports about the company.
-Royal Bank of Canada reiterated a “hold” rating and set a $19.00 target price on shares of Owens-Illinois in a research report on Wednesday, January 4th.
-BMO Capital Markets reissued a “hold” rating and issued a $20.00 price objective on shares of Owens-Illinois in a research note on Friday, April 21st.
-Citigroup Inc reduced their price objective on Owens-Illinois from $28.00 to $24.00 and set an “underweight” rating for the company in a research note on Friday, April 14th.
-Zacks Investment Research raised Owens-Illinois from a “sell” rating to a “hold” rating in a research note on Tuesday, January 24th.
-Finally, Jefferies Group LLC reaffirmed a “hold” rating and issued a $19.00 target price on shares of Owens-Illinois in a research note on Tuesday, February 7th.
-Two investment analysts have rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the stock.
-The stock has a consensus rating of “Hold” and a consensus target price of $22.82.
+A number of other brokerages have also commented on OI.
+Credit Suisse Group AG reiterated a buy rating and set a $28.00 price target on shares of Owens-Illinois in a report on Sunday, February 5th.
+Zacks Investment Research lowered Owens-Illinois from a hold rating to a sell rating in a report on Thursday, January 5th.
+Jefferies Group LLC reiterated a hold rating and set a $20.00 price target (up from $19.00) on shares of Owens-Illinois in a report on Wednesday.
+Citigroup Inc dropped their price target on Owens-Illinois from $28.00 to $24.00 and set an underweight rating on the stock in a report on Friday, April 14th.
+Finally, BMO Capital Markets reiterated a hold rating and set a $20.00 price target on shares of Owens-Illinois in a report on Friday, April 21st.
+Two research analysts have rated the stock with a sell rating, eight have assigned a hold rating and two have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of Hold and a consensus target price of $22.82.

-Owens-Illinois (NYSE:OI) last issued its earnings results on Monday, April 24th.
-The industrial products company reported $0.58 EPS for the quarter, beating the Zacks’ consensus estimate of $0.53 by $0.05.
-The firm had revenue of $1.60 billion for the quarter, compared to analyst estimates of $1.58 billion.
+Owens-Illinois (NYSE:OI) last issued its quarterly earnings results on Monday, April 24th.
+The industrial products company reported $0.58 EPS for the quarter, topping the Zacks’ consensus estimate of $0.53 by $0.05.
+The business had revenue of $1.60 billion for the quarter, compared to analyst estimates of $1.58 billion.
 Owens-Illinois had a return on equity of 86.07% and a net margin of 3.12%.
-Owens-Illinois’s revenue for the quarter was up .8% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.48 earnings per share.
-Equities analysts predict that Owens-Illinois will post $2.48 earnings per share for the current fiscal year.
+Owens-Illinois’s quarterly revenue was up .8% compared to the same quarter last year.
+During the same period last year, the company posted $0.48 earnings per share.
+On average, analysts forecast that Owens-Illinois will post $2.48 earnings per share for the current year.

-ILLEGAL ACTIVITY WARNING: “Deutsche Bank AG Reiterates “Hold” Rating for Owens-Illinois Inc (OI)” was originally published by Chaffey Breeze and is owned by of Chaffey Breeze.
-If you are accessing this piece of content on another publication, it was stolen and republished in violation of US and international copyright and trademark laws.
-The correct version of this piece of content can be read at https://www.chaffeybreeze.com/2017/04/29/deutsche-bank-ag-reiterates-hold-rating-for-owens-illinois-inc-oi.html.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Great West Life Assurance Co.
-Can raised its position in Owens-Illinois by 1.5% in the third quarter.
-Great West Life Assurance Co.
-Can now owns 7,638,356 shares of the industrial products company’s stock valued at $140,301,000 after buying an additional 114,444 shares during the period.
-BlackRock Institutional Trust Company N.A. raised its position in Owens-Illinois by 10.7% in the third quarter.
-BlackRock Institutional Trust Company N.A. now owns 4,713,145 shares of the industrial products company’s stock worth $86,675,000 after buying an additional 455,499 shares during the last quarter.
-BlackRock Fund Advisors raised its position in Owens-Illinois by 2.9% in the third quarter.
-BlackRock Fund Advisors now owns 2,744,658 shares of the industrial products company’s stock worth $50,474,000 after buying an additional 78,625 shares during the last quarter.
-Northern Trust Corp raised its position in Owens-Illinois by 0.9% in the third quarter.
-Northern Trust Corp now owns 1,882,517 shares of the industrial products company’s stock worth $34,620,000 after buying an additional 16,535 shares during the last quarter.
-Finally, Federated Investors Inc. PA raised its position in Owens-Illinois by 3.9% in the fourth quarter.
-Federated Investors Inc. PA now owns 1,723,838 shares of the industrial products company’s stock worth $30,013,000 after buying an additional 64,948 shares during the last quarter.
-96.65% of the stock is currently owned by institutional investors.
+Several institutional investors have recently made changes to their positions in OI.
+Gateway Investment Advisers LLC boosted its position in shares of Owens-Illinois by 0.4% in the third quarter.
+Gateway Investment Advisers LLC now owns 11,616 shares of the industrial products company’s stock valued at $214,000 after buying an additional 51 shares during the period.
+LS Investment Advisors LLC boosted its position in shares of Owens-Illinois by 6.6% in the third quarter.
+LS Investment Advisors LLC now owns 7,094 shares of the industrial products company’s stock valued at $130,000 after buying an additional 441 shares during the period.
+First Republic Investment Management Inc. boosted its position in shares of Owens-Illinois by 0.4% in the fourth quarter.
+First Republic Investment Management Inc. now owns 162,524 shares of the industrial products company’s stock valued at $2,830,000 after buying an additional 626 shares during the period.
+Louisiana State Employees Retirement System boosted its position in shares of Owens-Illinois by 2.2% in the first quarter.
+Louisiana State Employees Retirement System now owns 41,000 shares of the industrial products company’s stock valued at $836,000 after buying an additional 900 shares during the period.
+Finally, BlackRock Advisors LLC boosted its position in shares of Owens-Illinois by 1.4% in the third quarter.
+BlackRock Advisors LLC now owns 67,872 shares of the industrial products company’s stock valued at $1,248,000 after buying an additional 920 shares during the period.
+Institutional investors own 96.65% of the company’s stock.

 Owens-Illinois Company Profile